Death of Pyotr Ilyich Tchaikovsky: Pathétique as Requiem

-Volkov writes that even before Tchaikovsky's death, his Symphony No. 6 Pathetique, was heard by at least some as the composer's artistic farewell to this world.
-After the last rehearsal of the symphony under its composer's baton, Grand Duke Konstantin Konstantinovich, a talented poet and fervent admirer of the composer, ran into the greenroom weeping and exclaiming, "What have you done, it's a requiem, a requiem!"
+Volkov writes that even before Tchaikovsky's death, his Sixth Symphony was heard by at least some as the composer's artistic farewell to this world.
+After the last rehearsal of the symphony under its composer's baton, Grand Duke Konstantin Konstantinovich of Russia, a poet and admirer of the composer, ran into the greenroom weeping and exclaiming, "What have you done, it's a requiem, a requiem!"

-As for the première itself, Volkov writes:
+As for the premiere itself, Volkov writes:

 This would seem to contradict descriptions of this event by other biographers.
 Holden, for example, writes that the work had been greeted with respectful applause for its composer but general bewilderment about the work itself.
 However, Diaghilev apparently confirms Volkov's account.
 Though he mentions "At the rehearsal opinions were greatly divided....", he adds: "The concert's success was naturally overwhelming."

-Regardless of its initial reception, two weeks after Tchaikovsky's death, on 18 November 1893, the composer's longtime friend, conductor Eduard Nápravník, led the second performance of the Pathétique Symphony at a memorial concert in St. Petersburg.
+Regardless of its initial reception, two weeks after Tchaikovsky's death, on 18 November 1893, the composer's longtime friend, conductor Eduard Nápravník, led the second performance of the Sixth Symphony at a memorial concert in St. Petersburg.
 This was three weeks to the day after the composer had led the première in the same hall, before much the same audience.

 "It is indeed a sort of swan song, a presentiment of impending death, and hence its tragic impression" wrote the reviewer for the Russkaya Muzykal'naya Gazeta.
-Nikolai Rimsky-Korsakov, who attended both performances, attributed the public's change in opinion to "the composer's sudden death ... stories about his presentiments of approaching demise (to which mankind is so prone), and a tendency to link these presentiments with the gloomy mood of the last movement of this splendid ... famed, even fashionable work."
+Rimsky-Korsakov, who attended both performances, attributed the public's change in opinion to "the composer's sudden death ... stories about his presentiments of approaching demise (to which mankind is so prone), and a tendency to link these presentiments with the gloomy mood of the last movement of this splendid ... famed, even fashionable work."
 Diaghilev adds that Nápravník wept throughout the performance.

 Though some modern musicologists, such as David Brown, dispute the view that Tchaikovsky wrote the Pathétique as his own requiem, many others, notably Milton Cross, David Ewen and Michael Paul Smith, accord it credence.
-The musical clues include one in the development section of the first movement, where the rapidly progressing evolution of the transformed first theme suddenly "shifts into neutral" in the strings, and a rather quiet, harmonised chorale emerges in the trombones.
+The musical clues include one in the development section of the first movement, where the rapidly progressing evolution of the transformed first theme suddenly "shifts into neutral" in the strings, and a rather quiet, harmonized chorale emerges in the trombones.
 The trombone theme bears no relation to the music that either precedes or follows it.
-It appears to be a musical "non sequitur"—but it is from the Russian Orthodox Mass for the Dead, in which it is sung to the words: "And may his soul rest with the souls of all the saints."
+Calvin Dotsey with the Houston Symphony states: "The brass intone a quotation of the Russian Orthodox chant [sic]'With thy saints, O Christ, give peace to the soul of thy servant', a traditional prayer for the dead."